true crime

 It was a Sunday night in July 1989.

-Eighteen-year-old Kait Arquette, a recent high school graduate, was on her way home from a friend's house in Albuquerque, the largest city in the US state of New Mexico.
+Eighteen-year-old Kaitlyn Arquette, a recent high school graduate, was on her way home from a friend's house in Albuquerque, the largest city in the US state of New Mexico.

-At around 10:30pm, two bullets pierced through the driver-side window of her Ford Tempo, and struck her in the head.
+At about 10:30pm, two bullets pierced through the driver's window of her Ford Tempo, and struck her in the head.
 Her car drifted across three lanes of traffic, uncontrolled, and came to a rest against a streetlight post.

-A day later, on July 17, hospital doctors declared Kait to be brain dead, and her loved ones gathered to say goodbye.
+A day later, on July 17, hospital doctors declared Kaitlyn brain-dead and her loved ones gathered to say goodbye.

 Kait.
 Image: Action 7 News.